jp-hecht/detect-streuobstwiesen/README.md

 - [ ] Testing!!

 ## Workflow:
-Currently the workflow is divided into four "subscripts" which could be controlled by another script (controll_scrip.R).
+Currently the workflow is divided into four "subscripts" which could be controlled by another script (control_script.R).
 This other script is used to set the parameter values and also which subscript is necessary for a specific task.
 <img src="/img_out/workflow.png" width="924" height="394" />
+- data_preprocessing.R: necessary to produce a mask from the SOW data & mosaicing raster input to extent of Hesse
+- data_split.R: Firstly subset the mask and raster input to smaller extent; afterwards copy theses tiles for latter prediction & remove all/or percentage of tiles which are equal for model training
+- main_cnn_model.R: split the input data for modeling and visualization; save the model for prediction
+- predict.R: load model for prediction & prepare saved data & predict